-- CO1 Understand the composition of a Joint Hindu family in different parts of the country, the rights and duties of its members vis a vis one another, the concept of family property and the rights and duties attached thereto under statutory law. - CO2 Understand as to who can inherit the property of a Hindu male or female who dies without executing a will and also in what proportions.
-They would have also understood the impact of a series of amendments that have progressively aimed at correcting the imbalance between men and women in succession. - CO3 Understand the unique and intricate distribution of property under both the systems, wherein the presence of some relatives would disqualify others. - CO4 Ascertain who can execute a will, the formalities connected therewith, various kinds of wills and the construction and interpretation of wills. - CO5 Comprehend the concept of a Wakf, how it is administered, its properties, functionaries and their duties and how it protects eligible Muslim women.
+- CO1 The students would have understood the composition of a Joint Hindu family in different parts of the country, the rights and duties of its members vis a vis one another, the concept of family property and the rights and duties attached thereto under statutory law. - The students would have understood who can inherit the property of a Hindu male or female who dies without executing a will and also in what proportions.
+They would have also understood the impact of a series of amendments that have progressively aimed at correcting the imbalance between men and women in succession. - CO3 The students would have understood the unique and intricate distribution of property under both the systems, wherein the presence of some relatives would disqualify others. - The students would have understood about who can execute a will, the formalities connected therewith, various kinds of wills and the construction and interpretation of wills. - CO5 The students would have comprehended the concept of a Wakf, how it is administered, its properties, functionaries and their duties and how it protects eligible Muslim women.

 Internal PO1 PO2 PO3 PO4 PO5 PSO1 PSO2 PSO3

-CO1 2 2 2 1 1 2 2 2
+CO1 1 1 2 1 1 1 1 2

-CO2 2 2 3 1 1 2 2 1
+CO2 2 2 3 1 1 2 2 2

-CO3 2 2 3 1 1 2 2 1
+CO3 2 2 3 1 1 1 2 2

-CO4 2 2 3 1 1 2 2 1
+CO4 2 2 3 2 1 2 2 1

-CO5 2 2 2 1 1 2 2 2
+CO5 2 2 3 2 1 2 2 2